apache/pekko/docs/src/main/paradox/persistence-plugins.md

 The local snapshot store plugin cannot be used in an Akka Cluster since the storage is in a local file system.
 @@@

-The local snapshot store plugin config entry is `akka.persistence.snapshot-store.local`.
+The local snapshot store plugin config entry is `pekko.persistence.snapshot-store.local`.
 Enable this plugin by defining config property:

 @@snip [PersistencePluginDocSpec.scala](/docs/src/test/scala/docs/persistence/PersistencePluginDocSpec.scala) { #leveldb-snapshot-plugin-config }